tarwn/lessthandot-hugo/blogs/content/posts/2013-03-20-creating-a-sql-server-unique.md

 ```
 The second way we can add an index with multiple NULL values is by using a filtered index.
 I already covered filtered indexes in this post [Filtered Indexes][3] as part of the [SQL Advent 2011 calendar][4]

-Let&#8217;s see how we can do this.
+Let's see how we can do this.
 Create the unique table again

 sql
 CREATE TABLE TestUnique (Id int)